ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

 ## Problem description

-In our current digital world where everyone is creating API’s for exposing data internally and for external partners, we should look on how we can manage and control them.
+In our current digital world where everyone is creating APIs for exposing data internally and for external partners, we should look on how we can manage and control them.

 Most of us also know that we not only have to build the API, but we need to foresee additional responsibilities with it.
 Some that are just a necessary evil.
 Like for example Authorization, Authentication, or certain routing policies, etc.
 Keeping an overview on all available API's can become a struggle these days.